I’m a postdoctoral researcher in the Department of Linguistics of the University of Potsdam and a member of the Potsdam Morpho-Syntax Lab.

 On March 25, 2026, I’m giving a talk at the Department of Linguistics of Queen Mary University of London as part of their Guest Speaker Seminar Series.

-On February 9–10, 2026, I’m taking part in the Workshop on Phi and Markedness organized by Nina Haslinger and Uli Sauerland at the Leibniz-Zentrum Allgemeine Sprachwissenschaft.
+On February 9–10, 2026, I took part in the Workshop on Phi and Markedness organized by Nina Haslinger and Uli Sauerland at the Leibniz-Zentrum Allgemeine Sprachwissenschaft.

 In January 2026, I taught Foundations of Syntax at the 11th V-NYI.